nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Edits the details of an existing member identified by their index number in the displayed member list.
 Existing values will be overwritten by the input values.

-* Step 1: The editMemberCommand object's execute() method is called.
+* Step 1: The `EditMemberCommand` object's `execute()` method is called.
 * Step 2: The member index is checked to be within the valid range of the member list.
-If the member index given is invalid (e.g., out of range), a CommandException is thrown.
+If the member index given is invalid (e.g., out of range), a `CommandException` is thrown.
 * Step 3: The member at the given index is referenced based on the provided member index.
-* Step 4: The editMemberCommand calls the model object's setMember() method.
+* Step 4: The `EditMemberCommand` calls the model object's `setMember()` method.
 It updates the member with the new details provided, effectively modifying the existing member's information.
-* Step 5: After the execution of the editMemberCommand, the member's details are successfully edited in the member list.
+* Step 5: After the execution of the `EditMemberCommand`, the member's details are successfully edited in the member list.

 ### Edit an applicant

 Edits the details of an existing applicant identified by their index number in the displayed applicant list.
 Existing values will be overwritten by the input values.

-* Step 1: The editApplicantCommand object's execute() method is called.
+* Step 1: The `EditApplicantCommand` object's `execute()` method is called.
 * Step 2: The applicant index is checked to be within the valid range of the applicant list.
-If the applicant index given is invalid (e.g., out of range), a CommandException is thrown.
+If the applicant index given is invalid (e.g., out of range), a `CommandException` is thrown.
 * Step 3: The applicant at the given index is referenced based on the provided applicant index.
-* Step 4: The editApplicantCommand calls the model object's setApplicant() method.
+* Step 4: The `EditApplicantCommand` calls the model object's `setApplicant()` method.
 It updates the member with the new details provided, effectively modifying the existing applicant's information.
-* Step 5: After the execution of the editApplicantCommand, the applicant's details are successfully edited in the applicant list.
+* Step 5: After the execution of the `EditApplicantCommand`, the applicant's details are successfully edited in the applicant list.

 ### View all members